taylortom/Cogito/documentation/Process Report/sections/Tools.md

 I felt that Cocos2D was particularly well suited to my project as first and foremost, it is a well-established engine optimised for developing 2D games, with asset loaders, particle systems, and scene management to name a few features.
 It also comes bundled with two popular physics engines (Box2D and Chipmunk), which were available for my use.
 Another point worth noting is that being a 2D engine, Cocos2D already has a thriving community of developers with experience making 2D games, whereas the JME is intended for 3D games, and as such, there was a lot less documentation for 2D games.

+Another benefit to using the Cocos2D engine is that it comes with libraries of code specifically optimised for games.
+For example, the engine comes with an alternative collection named 'CCArray' which is essentially an optimised version of the default NSArray class.

 After testing out a few example apps, I decided that Cocos2D would be suitable for my needs.

 I decided to develop my project for the iPhone, so would need to learn Objective-C; a challenge I was willing to accept.